NIER-BIAN/blank-space/README.md

 - Data Fetching: Fetches Pokémon data asynchronously using the PokéAPI.
 - Dynamic Display: Generates a list of Pokémon buttons dynamically.
 - Detailed View: Clicking a Pokémon button shows a modal with its image and height.
-- Search Functionality: A search bar will allow users to filter the Pokémon list.
 - Responsive Design: Uses [Bootstrap](https://getbootstrap.com/) for a responsive layout that adapts to different screen sizes.

 Note: The CSS and JavaScript files have been minimized for optimal performance.